CodeRhymesLife/SemGen-Composer/README.md

+## Success!

+The SemGen-Composer has been integrated with [SemGen](http://sbp.bhi.washington.edu/projects/semgen)!
+I was able to integrate it over a period of a few months during the first year of my PhD program at the University of Washington.
+Quite a bit was upgraded during the integration, such as the name (the composer is now referred to as the "stage"); however, many of the core concepts remain.
+Check out on the executable version on the [SemGen website](http://sbp.bhi.washington.edu/projects/semgen) and/or the code on [github](https://github.com/thompsct/SemGen/tree/master/cfg/stage).

 # SemGen-Composer

 SemGen-Composer is an open source Java application built for [SemGen](http://sbp.bhi.washington.edu/projects/semgen) - an experimental software tool for automating the modular composition and decomposition of biosimulation models.
 The purpose of SemGen-Composer is to leverage the powerful functions of SemGen through an intuitive drag and drop user interface.
 I developed this application while volunteering for Dr. Maxwell Neal, Post-doctoral Research Fellow at the University of Washington in the Biomedical and Health Informatics (BHI) department.